Jean-Paul Rodrigue (2013), New York:

 a response and a driver for globalization.

-The same capacity of air transportation to dramatically lower the
+The capacity of air transportation to dramatically lower the

-cost (friction) of distance has, of course, been instrumental in fostering
+cost (friction) of distance has been instrumental in fostering

 world’s thirty busiest airports: Disneyworld near Orlando International